 If you are looking for indie novels set in Massachusetts, don’t miss one of my favorite lesser-known authors, Arthur D. Hittner and his title, The Caroline Paintings.

 Although not strictly based in Boston, MA — armchair travel to Florida, too — this art fiction book depicts the perfect multi-dimensional, tempting young muse.

 After winning a bidding war over a storage locker filled with junk, Florida snowbird and Red Sox fan, Jerry, thinks he might have uncovered a hidden gem or two.

 Unsigned paintings send Jerry around the United States to uncover the mysterious artist and his rather young and stunning muse.

 YA | Racism & Prejudice | Immigration

-One of the new 2020 books set in Massachusetts that is currently sitting in my advanced copy, TBR pile is Don’t Ask Me Where I’m From by Jennifer De Leon.
+One of the new 2020 books set in Massachusetts that actually let me down a tad is Don’t Ask Me Where I’m From by Jennifer De Leon.